-When it comes to family law cases there is no circumstance that is more sad, infuriating or dangerous than that of domestic violence.
-It is something that, thankfully, occurs in a rather small percentage of cases (based on my personal experience as a practicing attorney) but to the extent that it does occur it is still too frequent.
-The families that are affected by domestic violence may not even know the true severity of its impact until years after the events occur.
+When it comes to family law cases, there is no more sad, infuriating, or dangerous circumstance than that of domestic violence.
+It is something that, thankfully, occurs in a rather small percentage of cases (based on my personal experience as a practicing attorney), but to the extent that it does occur, it is still too frequent.
+The families affected by domestic violence may not even know the true severity of its impact until years after the events occur.

-If you are the victim of acts of violence there are a number of concerns that will go through the mind of your attorney.
+If you are the victim of acts of violence, many concerns will go through your attorney's mind.
 To begin with, your attorney will need to make sure that you and your children are safe.
-This could mean trying to find you a place to stay for a short period of time or working to obtain an emergency order from a judge that bars your spouse access to your home.
-If you are not safe or your children are not safe then there is nothing else that matters to your attorney.
+This could mean trying to find you a place to stay for a short period of time or working to obtain an emergency order from a judge that bars your spouse from access to your home.
+If you are not safe or your children are not safe, then there is nothing else that matters to your attorney.

 Next, there will be legal consequences to the actions of your spouse.
 We have already touched on that your attorney may need to seek an order from the judge that allows him an opportunity to restrict your spouse's visitation with your children as well as bar him from your residence if the violence has occurred during the pendency of a divorce case.
 Temporary Restraining Orders (TRO) can be in effect for up to four weeks while you wait to be able to approach the bench on temporary orders hearing.